ThaliaBuecherGmbH/thalia-trace-starter/README.md

 and compute results based on gathered data.
 This distributed nature makes it hard to track application performance and find potential performance bottlenecks.

-There are some very famous tracing solutions (e.g. Zipkin) available.
+There are some very famous tracing solutions (e.g. Zipkin/Opentracing) available.
 Most of them gather invocation traces in some way and write them back to a central data store.
 Traces can then be analyzed.
 This concept introduces some drawbacks:

 * The central data store tend to become *really huge* on high traffic sites
 * Tracing is always enabled.
 We gather a lot of data, but most of it isn't touched again
-* Infrastructure costs can explode
+* Infrastructure costs can and *will* explode
 * We introduce a possible (security) singularity in form of the central data store

 And here comes our starter into play!

 Our starter provides tracing and monitoring on a per request basis.
 By default performance metrics are gathered for any incoming request.
-The application only exposes those metrics as part of its reponse *if the caller demands it*.
+The application only exposes those metrics as part of its response *if the caller demands it*.
 Metrics are therefore not written to a central data store, but provided to the caller, who can itself propagate the metrics to its caller and so on.
 As the final result, the initial entry point of the invocation chain receives performance metrics of the whole chain!
 This simple mechanism allows us to

 * Collect metrics transparently of complex invocation chains
-* Keep infrastrucure costs low.
+* Keep infrastructure costs low.
 We do not need a big central data store
 * Reduce or eliminate security concerns
 * Support our development teams to keep an eye on application and system performance

 ## How

-Internally metrics are gathered by instrumenting Spring RestTemplate or DataSources.
-These instrumentation writes invocation statistics as spans into a HTTP request specific repository This repository is managed by a ServletFilter, which is weaved around the whole application.
+Internally metrics are gathered by instrumenting Spring `org.springframework.web.client.RestTemplate` or `java.sql.DataSource`.
+These instrumentation writes invocation statistics as spans into a HTTP request specific repository This repository is managed by a `javax.servlet.Filter`, which is weaved around the whole application.
 This filter toggles monitoring feature state and exposes the gathered spans to the caller if he demands it.

 The whole instrumentation part is handled by a Spring Boot starter.
 We follow a zero configuration approach.

 ## Minimum requirements